Blast from the past: Roadside 'bomb' causes buzz in rural N.S. community

 Planted upright in the soil along Ketch Harbour Road, the overall impression seems to be anyone nearby is seconds from disaster.

 "I had several messages asking me, 'Did a bomb fall from the sky?'
-Or, 'What is this thing in our community?'", said Leslie Harnish, President of the Sambro & Area Community Association.
-"So I asked a couples of questions on Ask Nova Scotia, and took a drive by on my way to the dentist."
+Or, 'What is this thing in our community?'" said Leslie Harnish, president of the Sambro and Area Community Association.
+"So I asked a couple of questions on Ask Nova Scotia, and took a drive by on my way to the dentist."

 Greg Spearns from nearby Portuguese Cove, N.S., wasn't quite alarmed, but he was curious.

-Notoriously camera-shy, none would agree to a media interview, but several told CTV News the object was an old weather buoy, tangled-up in fishing gear decades ago and displayed for a time by a local family.
+Notoriously camera-shy, none would agree to an interview, but several told CTV News the object was an old weather buoy, tangled up in fishing gear decades ago and displayed for a time by a local family.

 The story was repeated to the local Coast Guard, whose members checked it out Thursday and confirmed there's no danger from the object, which is made from a type of fibreglass.